AssetOrbit

 INOXWIND DAILY CHART

-The price reversal position is very clear in the above chart.
-After the price crossed the lower high, there was a small retracement.
-The previous continuous lower low position has changed, and now the price has started to rise to a higher high position.
-After a small retracement at the beginning, the price easily surpassed the previous high.
-After this position, the price started a long rally.
+The chart above clearly illustrates the price reversal position.
+The price crossed the lower high, followed by a small retracement.
+The previous trend of continuous lower lows has changed, and now the price has started to rise to a higher high.
+After a brief retracement at the beginning, the price easily surpassed the previous high.
+Following this point, the price began a long rally.

-It is important to keep a close eye on one more price pattern, not just crossing the lower high point.
-The price’s character may then vary in numerous ways.
-We must consider whether there is a 1 to 5 wave in the lower degree following the price reversal.
-In this scenario, five sub-waves of wave 1 can be considered.
-After the retracement, the price may resume moving in the indicated direction.
-If we continue above the last limit of wave one, we should expect a significant price rally.
+It’s essential to closely monitor an additional price pattern rather than merely crossing the lower high point.
+The character of the price may vary in several ways.
+We need to examine whether there is a 1- to 5 wave structure in the lower degree following the price reversal.
+In this case, we can identify five subwaves of wave 1.
+After the retracement, the price may resume its movement in the indicated direction.
+If we surpass the previous limit of wave one, we should anticipate a significant price rally.

 motive waves